 It’s common for teams to fall into the trap of rushing towards a solution before properly taking stock of the full situation.
 This rush often leads to uninspiring solutions that are more likely to miss the mark than anything.
-The methods and processes built into a good Discovery process helps teams take a moment to better understand all factors contributing to the current situation, revealing a clearer path forward.
+The methods and processes built into comprehensive Discovery Services* helps teams take a moment to better understand all factors contributing to the current situation, revealing a clearer path forward.

 This moment of thinking and analyzing also allows a team to discover unexpected opportunities they may have missed had they jumped straight into building something.
 The core questions Discovery answers give the process enough flexibility to be used in a variety of ways, meaning every team and project can benefit from it.

 See how we deliver Discovery Services, public sector business and market intelligence through the Technology Research and Investment Platform.

 Want to learn more about how Discovery can benefit your project?
 Contact us today to speak with our Discovery team.